werf/werf/docs/pages/reference/registry/cleaning.md

 Local storage cleaning includes:
 * Deleting stages cache images of the project.
 Also deleting images from previous werf version.
-* Deleting all of the images tagged by `werf tag` command.
+* Deleting all of the images tagged by werf with custom tags.
 * Deleting `<none>` images of the project. `<none>` images can remain as a result of build process interruption.
 In this case, such built images exist as orphans outside of the stages cache.
 These images also not deleted by the cleanup.
 * Deleting containers associated with the images of the project.